We are Sam + Bryt, wife and wife elopement photographers, business educators, and LGBTQ+ activitists! We are so freaking excited that you are here!

 Lake Powell is one of a stinkin’ kind.
 Next to the border of Arizona, you will find this Lake surrounded by red rock formations.
 You get to choose between saying I do from the top of a red rock overseeing the water or down in the lake around giant rock formations.
-A permit is required for your elopement.
+Permits are required for your elopement.

 A state park with the most unique sand you will find, the particular color of the dunes comes from high winds that erode the sand from mountains Moquith and Moccasin.
 Imagine how your white dress will stand out from the coral background and blue skies.

 Located in Utah’s southwestern area, Coral Pink Sand Dunes is an ideal place for your spring or fall elopement, as temperatures can go high during the summer.
 If you want to have a summer celebration, I recommend you visit in early June, and you will get to watch the peak of wild blooms.
 A permit is also required for this state park.

 Utah is known for some hidden gem (and off the beaten trail) places.
 We found this super cool video that highlights a few and we just couldn’t NOT share it!
 Check out the top 10 places that are not National Parks!
 You’ll be super surprised to know that you can elope at some of these!

 Now it is very likely that the reason you are eloping is to avoid all the planning of a traditional wedding… BUT any marriage requires a bit of paperwork!
 If you decide to tie the know at one of Utah national or state parks, chances are you will need to have a permit.
 Permits allow authorities to keep track of special events and fees maintain those beautiful parks in perfect conditions for everyone to enjoy.